MaelDore/deepSTRAPP/README.md

 Tutorials are available to explore more **advanced usages** of deepSTRAPP.
-They provide explanations on available arguments and interpretations of results of deepSTRAPP across multiple type of data.
+They provide explanations on available arguments and interpretations of results of deepSTRAPP across multiple types of data.
 They are listed below, in the [companion website](https://maeldore.github.io/deepSTRAPP/articles/deepSTRAPP.html), and in this vignette: `vignette("deepSTRAPP")`.